-- In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
-A doctor's note is also acceptable (the doctor's note need not contain specifics about the illness but must state the start and estimated end time of the illness). - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-This letter must specify the length of the extension that is justified under the circumstances. - If you are registered with Accessibility Services, your counselor will send an email message on your behalf if you ask them to (with a one-week extension the norm).
+- If a personal or family crisis prevents you from meeting a deadline, you must have your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies) email me directly.
+This email must specify the length of the extension that is justified under the circumstances. - If you are registered with Accessibility Services, your counselor will send an email message on your behalf if you ask them to (with a one-week extension the norm).